Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences:

-The exercises for Week 3 are optional but strongly recommended to test knowledge and identify areas for additional study.
-The first exercise involves proving that if m + n and n + p are even integers, then m + p is also even using a direct proof solution.
-Another exercise requires showing that every odd integer can be expressed as the difference of two squares using a direct proof.
-The third exercise involves proving that if n3 + 5 is odd for an integer n, then n must be even using both proof by contraposition and proof by contradiction.
-A fourth exercise requires proving that if 3n + 2 is even for an integer n, then n must also be even using both proof by contraposition and proof by contradiction.
-The exercises are designed to practice key concepts and formulas learned in previous weeks.
-To access the exercises, refer to the hints and tips provided on the next page.
-Completing these exercises will help students test their knowledge and identify areas where they need additional study.
+To practice concepts learned in Week 3, attempt the exercises provided.
+The first exercise asks to prove that if m + n and n + p are even integers, then m + p is even using a direct proof solution.
+Another exercise requires proving that every odd integer can be expressed as the difference of two squares using a direct proof.
+A third exercise involves showing that if n^3 + 5 is an odd integer, then n must be an even integer, demonstrated through both a proof by contraposition and a proof by contradiction.
+Additionally, prove that if 3n + 2 is an even integer, then n is also an even integer, using both proofs by contraposition and contradiction.
+These exercises are optional but strongly recommended for testing knowledge and identifying areas for further study.
+The solutions to these problems require direct proof, proof by contrapositive, and proof by contradiction techniques.

 ---

 ### Week 3 exercises hints and tips Reading• .
 Duration: 10 minutes 10 min

-Lesson 2.0 Introduction Lesson 2.1 Formal proof Lesson 2.2 Proof by contradiction Discussion Prompt: Post a contradictory statement .
-Duration: 10 minutes 10 min Video: Video Proof by contradiction .
-Duration: 4 minutes 4 min Video: Video Proof by contrapositive .
-Duration: 4 minutes 4 min Video: Video Proof by contradiction and contrapositive – examples .
-Duration: 2 minutes 2 min Reading: Reading Proof .
-Duration: 1 hour 25 minutes 1h 25m Practice Assignment: Contradiction and contrapositive ....
+There is no text provided for me to summarize.
+The text appears to be a lesson plan or course outline, with various video lessons, reading assignments, and practice activities related to formal proof, proof by contradiction, and contrapositive.
+If you could provide the actual text, I would be happy to assist you in summarizing it in 7 sentences, preserving key information, formulae, links, and technical details.

 ---